Alex Winter: Acting & directing

-Winter did not return to directing until 1999, when he filmed the psychological thriller Fever which starred Henry Thomas in the lead role.
+Winter spent the next several years in London, directing award-winning TV commercials and music videos.
+He returned to feature films in 1999, when he wrote and directed the psychological thriller Fever which starred Henry Thomas in the lead role.
 The film was shown at film festivals worldwide, including Official Selection in the Director's Fortnight at Cannes.
-The New York Daily News praised the film, calling it "a claustrophobic mind bender.
+The New York Daily News called the film "a claustrophobic mind bender.
 Winter sustains an aura of creepiness worthy of Roman Polanski."
+In the New York Times, AO Scott praised the film as "Pure Hitchcockian panic.
+An arresting example of what a talented filmmaker can accomplish with the sparest of means."

-After a seven year hiatus, Winter directed and acted in the live-action adaptation of the hit Cartoon Network series Ben 10, which aired on Cartoon Network in November 2007 and garnered the highest ratings in the channel's history.
+In 2007, Winter directed and acted in the live-action adaptation of the hit Cartoon Network series Ben 10, which aired on Cartoon Network in November 2007 and garnered the highest ratings in the channel's history.
 He also directed its sequel, Ben 10: Alien Swarm, which aired on Cartoon Network in November 2009 and captured over 16 million viewers in its premiere weekend.
-As of 2008, he was attached to write the screenplay for the Howard Stern-produced remake of Rock 'n' Roll High School.
 In 2010, he was attached to direct a 3D-remake of the 1987 horror film The Gate, which was scheduled for release in 2011 but the film was never made.

-Winter's 2012 VH1 rock doc Downloaded earned worldwide critical acclaim at theatrical and festival screenings.
-Winter's multiple award-winning 2015 documentary Deep Web had its world premiere at SXSW and a broadcast premiere in the U.S. on the Epix network alongside a global festival tour.
-The film went wide in September 2015, opening as the #1 documentary on iTunes.
+In 2011, Winter formed his company, Trouper Productions, to service his directing work.
+Winter's 2012 VH1 rock doc Downloaded earned worldwide acclaim at theatrical and festival screenings.
+Winter's award-winning 2015 documentary Deep Web had its world premiere at SXSW and a broadcast premiere in the U.S. on the MGM network alongside a global festival tour.

 In 2013, he featured in the thriller Grand Piano, starring Elijah Wood and John Cusack, in his first major feature film role after 20 years.